ftsrg/ingraph/docs/why-xtext.md

 * Xtext is not exclusive to Eclipse, there is some support in IntelliJ throught the [Xtext plugin](https://plugins.jetbrains.com/plugin/8074).
 * At the MODELS 2016 conference, Dimitris Kolovos, the creator of [Epsilon](http://www.eclipse.org/epsilon/) said ["I wish we could have built on top of Xtext."](https://twitter.com/richpaige/status/784011354009206785) (instead of implementing the grammar in ANTLR3).
 * We use EMF models to represent the relational algebra expressions, so Xtext is a good fit to the other technologies in the project.
+* Finally, we discovered that there is already an Xtext-based parser for openCypher: the [slizaa-opencypher-xtext project](https://github.com/slizaa/slizaa-opencypher-xtext).

 For a detailed look on how we process queries, see the [workflow of ingraph](opencypher-to-incremental-queries.md).